 Do I think students should be obsessed about grades?
 No.

 Do I think good grades and having a high GPA are the keys to long-term success?
 No.

-But do I think that grades matter, at least a little?
+But do I think that grades matter to some extent?
 Yes.

 A strong academic record can open doors for you down the road.
 More importantly, through the process of becoming a straight-A student, you’ll learn values like hard work, discipline and determination.